Speedway World Championship: Unofficial World Championships

-1930/31, Argentina, S.America.
-A.J.Hunting's 'International Speedway Ltd' staged a "World's Championship Series" at one of their Buenos Aires tracks during the second season of Dirt Track racing in Argentina.
+During the 1930/31 season A.J.Hunting's International Speedway Ltd staged a World's Championship Series in Argentina, at one of their Buenos Aires tracks during the second season of Dirt Track racing in Argentina.
 Culminating in February 1931, it was run as a series of eliminating match races between local and visiting British, USA and Australian riders.